georgevelasco/about_me/docs/product_container/Product_2.md

 ## The Team
 5 senior back-end software engineers <br>
-2 front-end software engineers <br>
 1 product designer

-### Project 1: Improving Itinerary Coverage
+### Project 1: Improving itinerary coverage
 <div class="code-example" markdown="1">

 <strong>The problem</strong> - On certain flight routes, the combined result was missing some direct flight itineraries causing friction with end users.

 <strong> The discovery</strong> - Our supplier's APIs ordered itinerary results from lowest to highest price by default and cut the result set at 50 itineraries.
 The direct flight missing results were set at a higher price point, for which they were being dropped at the supplier level.

-<strong> The result</strong> - By defining and testing 3 approaches towards maximizing itinerary coverage, we were able to improve coverage from 80% to 99%
+<strong> The result</strong> - By defining and testing 3 approaches towards maximizing itinerary coverage, we were able to improve coverage on these cases, from 80% to 99%
 </div>

 ### Project 2: Enriching ticket conditions and attributes